Whole school experience

 Key Stage 4

-Students in Key Stage 4 (Years 9, 10 and 11) study a core curriculum comprising English language, English literature, mathematics, science, P.E., computing, R.E. and Personal & Social Development (PSD).
+Students in Key Stage 4 (Years 9, 10 and 11) study a core curriculum comprising English language, English literature, mathematics, science, P.E., R.E. and Personal & Social Development (PSD).
+They also study Citizenship in Year 9.
 They then follow a 'pathway' of option courses that best meets their learning needs and aspirations.

 A small number of students attend vocational provision off-site during Years 10 and 11, following an entirely suitable course that builds their confidence, their sense of self-worth and provides excellent post-16 progression routes [but which does not currently feature in school performance tables].